 About me

-I am Roope Anttila, a mathematics PhD student at the University of Oulu.
-I completed my Master’s degree in mathematics at the University of Oulu in the summer of 2021, and began my doctoral studies in the same fall under the supervision of Antti Käenmäki and Ville Suomala.
+I’m a mathematician working as a Research Fellow at the University of St Andrews in the Analysis Group led by Jonathan Fraser.
+I completed my PhD in mathematics at the University of Oulu in June 2025 under the supervision of Antti Käenmäki and Ville Suomala.